Let’s talk about salmon, and all the glory that is this recipe.

 I know that might sound a bit over the top as an intro, but I could write a love song about this recipe – you know, if I had any songwriting talent…

 This is one of those fish recipes that you can make year round.
-It’s fast, simple, straightforward, and full of flavor.
+Much like my Instant Pot salmon recipe, it’s fast, simple, straightforward, and full of flavor.
 And it’s ready in under an hour, with the bulk of that time dedicated to allowing the fillet to sit in a marinade while you’re free to do other things – like making the delicious glaze.

 The marinade is the one part of this recipe that is what I consider to be pure magic.
 Why, you ask?